 You may have an idea of the awning type that you want in your mind, but before you can progress any further you’ll need to know what to look for.
+Each type of garden canopy offers its own unique benefits – so make sure you consider your needs before making your purchase.
 Most awning companies categorise the different awning types in the same way.
 Read on to understand a little more about what the different awning types are.

 Pergola Awnings are wall mounted like a patio awning, but have a fixed frame design which stays in place when the awning is retracted.
 They benefit from the extra stability offered by additional front support posts.